-Further complications arose in mid/late 2013 when Grupo MASA stopped paying Iberdrola for the electricity supply, as a result Iberdrola started disconnecting lighting control boxes and some residents resorted to self-help short cutting circuits or operating the switch gear manually.
+Further complications arose in mid/late 2013 when Grupo MASA stopped paying Iberdrola for the electricity supply.
+As a result Iberdrola started disconnecting lighting control boxes, and some residents resorted to self-help.

-In late 2014 the then Council took over circuit contracts and commissioned an electrical contractor to carry out the essential repairs, work started to bring the lighting circuits up to current specifications and replacing equipment that had never been installed, been tampered with or stolen.
+In late 2014 the then Council took over circuit contracts and commissioned an electrical contractor to carry out the essential repair, bringing the circuits up to current specifications and replacing equipment that had been tampered-with or stolen.

-However, following the 2015 election the incoming Council cancelled the contract with the electrical contractor and ceased processing documentation with the Regional Authority and with Iberdrola, this resulted in the urbanisation being left with a hotch-potch of additional problems, some circuits are not up to current specifications or there is no documentation to facilitate legal use some are awaiting Iberdrola ratification and some are still under temporary ‘Builder’s supply’ contracts which should have been closed after two years, although some have been fully processed and are in use.
-Furthermore, Iberdrola now have remote metering systems which identify any excess or fraudulent use of electricity resulting in disconnection of the electricity supply.
+However, following the 2015 election, the incoming Council cancelled the contract with the electrical contractor and ceased processing documentation with the Regional Authority and with Iberdrola.
+This resulted in the urbanisation being left with a hotch-potch of additional problems – some circuits were not up to current specifications, or there was no documentation to facilitate legal use.
+Some were awaiting Iberdrola ratification, although some had been fully processed and were in use, and some are still under ‘Builder’s supply’ which should have been closed after two years of completions of works.
+Furthermore, Iberdrola now have remote metering which identify any fraudulent use of electricity and the electricity supply is disconnected

-The problems caused by 4 further years of neglect and irreversible deterioration through lack of maintenance became the concern of the current Council who are taking steps to correct and legalise the public lighting infrastructure as far as budget constraints and COVID related expenditures will allow.
-In the meantime however work on circuits not legally registered cannot be carried out.
+The problems caused by 4 further years of neglect and irreversible deterioration through lack of maintenance became the concern of the current Council who is taking steps to correct and legalise the public lighting infrastructure as far as budget constraints and COVID related expenditures will allow.
+In the meantime however, repairs to circuits not legally registered cannot be carried out.

-To progress any work a project has to be drawn up by an engineer and architect, then sent to the Trade and Industry Department of the Regional Government for approval and then to Iberdrola to be licenced and contracted, after which work can begin, a process which takes several months’ even if there are no anomalies.
+To progress any work a project would have to be drawn up by an engineer and architect, then sent to the Trade and Industry Department of the Regional Government for approval and then to Iberdrola to be licenced, after which work can begin – a process which will take several months.

-Currently technicians are surveying the principal route through C and D Sectors to draw up a project starting the process which ultimately will attain a legally usable street lighting infrastructure.
-Failure to follow the legal procedure will result in any unaccountable use of electricity being isolated and disconnected by Iberdrola.
+Currently technicians are surveying the principal route through C and D Sectors to draw up a project which will start the process which ultimately will attain a legally usable street lighting infrastructure.
+Failure to achieve this will result in any unaccountable use of electricity to be disconnected and isolated by Iberdrola.